alexlafroscia/ember-cli-stencil/README.md

 This will report:

-- Which packages were discovered to be Stencil collections
+- Which dependencies were discovered to be Stencil collections
-- Which files were imported into your `vendor.js` file
-- Which files were added to the `public` folder of the build
+- The configuration used for the addon

 If there are any issues around judging a file to be a Stencil collection incorrectly or importing the wrong files, please [file an issue][issues].